kt946/dribble-clone-nextjs13-yt-jsm/README.md

 This project includes the following features:

-- User registration and authentication using Next Auth
+- User registration and authentication using NextAuth
 - Project upload with images, titles, and descriptions
 - Developer profile pages with project portfolios
 - Project category sorting and filtering